danhans42/psx_pong/README.md

 ### Info

-Its very simple, probably poorly written example of pong.
-It was written quickly as a simple example of how to throw something together.
+Simple example of a making a game.
+It was written quickly as an example of how to throw something together on the psx quickly.

 ![Game Screen](https://github.com/danhans42/psx_pong/blob/main/images/screenshot2.png)